Introduction

 Contraindications

-Can you take collagen during pregnancy?
+Can collagen be taken during pregnancy?

-Can it be consumed while breastfeeding?
+Can it be consumed during breastfeeding?

 Yes, collagen can be consumed during breastfeeding.
 It can even be beneficial in aiding postpartum recovery by promoting tissue regeneration and strengthening joints.
 As always, a medical consultation is recommended to ensure its suitability for your health condition.